CBT Addictions, Child Abuse, PTSD, Domestic Abuse & Anger

 CBT Counsellor Psychotherapist BSc Hons BACP

-Substance Misuse, Drug / Alcohol Related Issues, Child Abuse/Removal, Autism, Dissociative Identity Disorder PTSD & Domestic Violence
+Substance Misuse, Drug / Alcohol Related Issues, Child Abuse/Removal, Autism, Dissociative Identity Disorder PTSD, Anger Management & Domestic Violence

 Danielle Hampson is a professional counsellor for South Liverpool Domestic Abuse Services working as both a trustee and a counsellor/ psychotherapist working with ethnic minority women which includes Traveller, Jewish, Deaf and BAMER groups.
 She is also a counsellor at for Voices For Change in North Liverpool and works with victims and perpetrators of anger.

 Thrive Counselling room is based in South Liverpool 5 minutes from Allerton Road and 5 minutes from the end of the M62 motorway.

-Danielle is a member of the BACP and is a qualified CBT Practitioner qualified to work with adults, children and young people.
+Danielle is a member of the BACP and is a qualified CBT Practitioner qualified to work with adults.
 She is DBS checked.

 Areas I work with...